Where to Blog for Money: 15 Blogs To Apply To In Order To Become a Paid Contributor

 Sadly, a lot of blogs have stopped offering paid work, or never did to begin with.
 They act on links alone, and because that is a valid offer they get plenty of submitted pitches without having to resort to offering payment.

-Though within their rights, and still providing a service, these blogs just don’t have what current freelancers need to make it: cash.
 My recommendation to writers is to always schedule time for guest posting into their monthly plan, but to make at least half of that time dedicated to paid blogs.
 Ones that actually offer a fairly decent rate for topics you may be interested in.

 For example, I spent three hours once working on a list for Listverse.
 It was accepted, and not only did it pay $100, but it has provided me with a sample to send clients that really gets noticed.
 I also receive semi-regular fan mail for the piece to my email, and it gets regular comments.
 I am planning on submitting to their site again, in the future.